tnc-ca-geo/animl-lambda/README.md

 extract image metadata.
-Exiftool is used because much of the important image metadata for certain manufacturers (including camera serial numbers in Reconyx images) are encoded in the MakerNotes field of the exifdata, and exiftool is the only metadata extractor that maintains decoders to decode MakerNotes for a wide variety of cameras.
+Exiftool is used because much of the important image metadata for certain manufacturers (including camera serial numbers in Reconyx images) are encoded in the MakerNotes field of the exifdata, and exiftool is the only metadata extractor that maintains manufacturer-specific decoders to decode MakerNotes for a wide variety of cameras.

 The exiftool executable is available in an s3 bucket (s3://animl-dependencies), and downloaded to temporary memory in the lambda each time it's run.
 This